-Tenor Joel Prieto has become one of the most sought-after and exciting artists of his generation.
-After being awarded the highly coveted distinction of first prize in Plácido Domingo’s Operalia Competition, he has performed in some of the most prestigious opera and concert venues around the world.
-The Spanish-born tenor, raised in Puerto Rico, continually captivates audiences, bringing depth and subtlety to leading roles, infusing characters with vitality, elegance and beauty.
+Tenor Joel Prieto has become one of the most sought after artists of his generation.
+After winning the highly coveted first prize in Plácido Domingo’s Operalia Competition, he has sung in many prestigious opera and concert venues around the world.
+The Spanish-born tenor, raised in Puerto Rico, captivates audiences, bringing depth and subtlety to leading roles, infusing characters with vitality, elegance and beauty.

-Joel Prieto has collaborated with conductors such as Fabio Luisi, Yannick Nézet-Séguin, Trevor Pinnock, Robin Ticcati, Daniele Gatti, Roberto Abbado, Ivor Bolton, Ottavio Dantone, Daniele Callegari, Zubin Mehta, Bruno Campanella, and Adam Fischer; and stage directors Sir David McVicar, Robert Carsen, Claus Guth, Christof Loy, Francisco Negrin, Stephen Lawless, Daniel Satler, Emilio Sagi, Harry Kupfer, Frederic Wake-Walker and Hans Neuenfels.
+Mr. Prieto has collaborated with conductors such as Fabio Luisi, Yannick Nézet-Séguin, Trevor Pinnock, Robin Ticcati, Daniele Gatti, Roberto Abbado, Ivor Bolton, Ottavio Dantone, Daniele Callegari, Zubin Mehta, Bruno Campanella, and Adam Fischer; and stage directors Sir David McVicar, Robert Carsen, Claus Guth, Christof Loy, Francisco Negrin, Stephen Lawless, Daniel Satler, Emilio Sagi, Harry Kupfer, Frederic Wake-Walker and Hans Neuenfels.

 On the concert stage, Joel performed Mozart’s Mass in C Minor at the Salzburg Festival, Haydn’s Stabat Mater at the Mozarteum in Salzburg, Haydn’s Creation at the Teatro de la Maestranza in Seville and the Evangelist in Herzogenberg’s Die Geburt Christi at the Monastery of Wolhusen in Switzerland.
 He also participated in a benefit for Pakistan with Anna Netrebko, Erwin Schrott, Anna Prohaska and Piotr Bezcala, at the Bergen Nasjonale Opera gala with Barbara Frittoli in Norway, and the Bad Kissingen Music Festival gala.
 On the recital stage, Joel has performed in Wigmore Hall with pianist Ian Burnside, and in the Rosenblatt Recital Series, to great acclaim.
 In 2014, he gave his warmly received debut recital in Moscow at the Dom Muzyki Chamber Hall, alongside pianist Semjon Skigin.

 “Prieto’s firm and dramatically warm voice, which reaches incredible highs of beauty and magnificence, has that perfectly balanced blend of inner ardor and great musical heritage’s mighty brightness.
 A truly enriching night of majesty and cultural satisfaction even for the hardest to please.”